 QuickTime Player uses real-time encoding to H.264.
 While there are advantages to H.264, such as delivering real-time video content at 50% less storage, it may lead to low-quality frames.

 This is because H.264 videos naturally have reduced quality as part of the compression scheme to make the file size small.

 If you’re going to edit your video using software like Final Cut or Affinity Video Editor, this will cause further quality loss.

 QuickTime Player allows you to pick a maximum quality mode, but you can expect the file sizes of these recordings to be unrealistically large to work with.

 QuickTime Player does not have native support for some common formats, such as DivX, .wmv, and .mkvs.

-In fact, it can only export videos as .mov, which is a file type that works only specifically on QuickTime Player.
+In fact, it can only export videos as .mov, a file type that works only specifically on QuickTime Player.

 Additionally, it has limited dimensions – 480p, 720p, or 1080p.
-You can’t be specific with the dimensions you use, either, meaning you can’t scale by percentage or control aspect ratios.
+You can’t be specific with your dimensions, meaning you can’t scale by percentage or control aspect ratios.

 3. Poor Mouse & Keyboard Display

 For those creating guide videos, seeing what’s on the screen may not be enough for your audience.